Hypervitaminosis A: Altered fat-soluble vitamin metabolism

-Preformed vitamin A is fat-soluble and high levels have been reported to affect metabolism of the other fat-soluble vitamins D, E, and K.
+Preformed vitamin A is fat-soluble and high levels have been reported to affect the metabolism of the other fat-soluble vitamins D, E, and K.

 The toxic effects of preformed vitamin A might be related to altered vitamin D metabolism, concurrent ingestion of substantial amounts of vitamin D, or binding of vitamin A to receptor heterodimers.
 Antagonistic and synergistic interactions between these two vitamins have been reported, as they relate to skeletal health.

 Stimulation of bone resorption by vitamin A has been reported to be independent of its effects on vitamin D.

 Mitochondrial toxicity

-Preformed vitamin A and retinoids exerts several toxic effects regarding redox environment and mitochondrial function.
+Preformed vitamin A and retinoids exert several toxic effects regarding the redox environment and mitochondrial function.

 Diagnosis

 Retinol concentrations are nonsensitive indicators

-Assessing vitamin A status in persons with subtoxicity or toxicity is complicated because serum retinol concentrations are not sensitive indicators in this range of liver vitamin A reserves.
+Assessing vitamin A status in persons with sub-toxicity or toxicity is complicated because serum retinol concentrations are not sensitive indicators in this range of liver vitamin A reserves.
 The range of serum retinol concentrations under normal conditions is 1–3 μmol/L and, because of homeostatic regulation, that range varies little with widely disparate vitamin A intakes.